mleoking/JavaGnuplotHybrid/README.md

 ##JavaGnuplotHybrid

 A hybrid programming framework for writing Gnuplot code in java.
-The last version of JavaGnuplotHybrid has been intergrated into [**LeoTask**](https://github.com/mleoking/LeoTask).
+The latest version of JavaGnuplotHybrid has been intergrated into [**LeoTask**](https://github.com/mleoking/LeoTask).

 The JavaGnuplotHybrid folder is an eclipse project.
 You can download and import it into your eclipse workspace.